wdehoog/shoutcast-sailfish/readme.md

 I use and develop it on my Oneplus One (currently 2.1.2.3).

-Binary builds can be found in my [OBS repository]( http://repo.merproject.org/obs/home:/wdehoog:/shoutcast-sailfish/sailfish_latest_armv7hl/).
+A package can be found in my [OBS repository]( http://repo.merproject.org/obs/home:/wdehoog:/shoutcast-sailfish/sailfish_latest_armv7hl/).

 ### Features
   * Browse by Genre